Rapid-Application-Development-JS/Gesture/README.md

 });
 ```

-`GesterTraker` has an object `GESTURE_EVENTS` that contains string fields with names of gesture events.
-You can use it for the subscribe event.
+`GestureTracker` has an object `GESTURE_EVENTS` that contains string fields with names of gesture events.
+You can use it to subscribe to these events.

 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.tap, function (event) {